 Learn Something New

 Don’t forget the State Fair is much more than rides and fried food on a stick.
 The competitions and displays that farmers, 4 H members, and local artisans present are a sight to behold and appreciate.
 The farmers take great pride in their specialties and are often willing to share and teach you all about their profession.

 My advice is to explore all the buildings and make it a point to not leave without learning a new fact or story.
-For families there are tons of fun interactive exhibits that would be missed if only focusing on the amusement end of things.
+For families, there are tons of fun interactive exhibits that would be missed if only focusing on the amusement end of things.

 Plan a Weekend Trip To The Ohio State Fair